Rhinosinusitis

 A. Functional Endoscopic Sinus Surgery (FESS):

-It is the treatment of choice for chronic sinusitis as it targets the cause of the disease and preserves the function of the nose and sinuses.
 It is based on the fact that clearance of ostial obstructing lesions together with polypoidal mucosa and granulation tissues will allow for free ventilation and drainage of the affected sinus and will eventually lead to resolution of inflammation.
-The surgical procedure is performed using sinoscopes of different sizes and angles, and it can be tailored according to the extension of the sinus disease.
-That is to say:

 1) For maxillary sinus, endoscopic middle meatal antrostomy is done.
 It widens the sinus natural ostium and respects the natural upward direction of the mucociliary drainage of the sinus.